mmkal/plv8-git/readme.md

 psql -f node_modules/plv8-git/queries/create-git-functions.sql
 ```

 Note: for `create extension plv8` to work the plv8.control file must exist on your database system.
 You can use [the postgres-plv8 docker image](https://github.com/clkao/docker-postgres-plv8/tree/master/12-2) for development (or production, if you really want to deploy a containerised database to production).
-Amazon RDS instances [should have the extension available](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_PostgreSQL.html).
+Amazon RDS instances [have the extension available](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_PostgreSQL.html), as does [Azure Postgres 11](https://docs.microsoft.com/en-us/azure/postgresql/concepts-extensions#postgres-11-extensions).

 This will have created two postgres functions: `git_track` and `git_log`.